 The ensuing debate has posed many questions: some legitimate, others simply shining a light on the racist parts of Australia for what they really are.
 To help unpack this complex issue, we turned to Bardi Elder Munya for her perspective.

-For Munya, the very fact that Pascoe’s Indigeneity has been questioned is outrageous.
+For Munya, the very fact that Bruce Pascoe and his Indigeneity has been questioned is outrageous.

 “I don’t think that any Aboriginal person has the right to question another Aboriginal person’s identity,” she says.